Glossary of key life insurance terms

 The creditworthiness of a bond issuer, which indicates the likelihood that it will be able to repay its debt.

 The fee levied for selling shares of your index fund.
 It is usually a fixed percentage of the total value of your fund.

 An endorsement or attachment to a life insurance policy that provides additional term coverage for the amount specified.
 If the insured dies during this time, the designated beneficiary(ies) can receive the death benefit proceeds.

 This is the age when the rights under the policy vests with the name individual.

 This applies when the benefit is payable after a specified period.
-For certain benefits, cover may only commence after a specified period.
+For certain benefits, the cover may only commence after a specified period.
 For example, if a diagnosis of cancer or heart attack is made within 180 days of the commencement of the policy the critical illness benefit is not payable.

-Income or dividends received from a security or fund
+Yeild is the income or dividends received from a security or fund